FlorentCLMichel/learning_with_ai/MPC.md

 ## Operations on shares

 In MPC, the ability to perform calculations on encrypted or shared data is what makes the technology powerful.
-Since you have a strong background in mathematics, you’ll find that the "linearity" of Shamir’s Secret Sharing (SSS) makes addition trivial, while multiplication requires a clever change in perspective.
+The linearity of Shamir’s Secret Sharing (SSS) makes addition trivial, while multiplication requires a change in perspective.

 ### Addition: The “Free” Operation